Thomas Haughey

-Thomas Haughey (1826 – August 5, 1869) was a U.S. Representative from Alabama.
+Thomas Haughey (1826 – August 5, 1869) was a surgeon who served as U.S. representative for Alabama from 1868 until 1869, shortly before his assassination.
+A supporter of another Republican candidate assassinated him during his re-election campaign.

 Early life and education

-Born in Glasgow, Scotland, Haughey received a limited education.
+Born near Glasgow, Scotland, Haughey received a limited education.
 He immigrated with his father to the United States, where they settled in New York City.
 In 1841, he moved to Jefferson County, Alabama.
 While teaching in St. Clair County, he studied medicine.
 Haughey attended New Orleans Medical College and graduated as both a physician and surgeon in 1858, starting a medical practice in Elyton.

 Career

 During the onset of the Civil War, Haughey was against both war and secession and was sympathetic to the North and the plight of slaves.
 He did not hide his views and joined the Union League, but soon fled to Kentucky due to threats to his safety.
-Once there, he joined the Union Army's 3rd Regiment Tennessee Volunteer Infantry as a surgeon, serving from January 1862 to his honorable discharge on February 23, 1865 when the regiment was mustered out.
+Once there, he joined the Union Army's 3rd Regiment Tennessee Volunteer Infantry as a surgeon, serving from January 1862 to his honorable discharge on February 23, 1865, when the regiment was mustered out.
 After the war, he resumed his medical practice in Decatur, Alabama.